 Control Mapper

-Example screen showing a view of a simple 1-player game with only one map category, one controller, keyboard support with 1 mapping per keyboard key, and using a different theme.
+Example screen showing a view of a simple 1-player game with only one map category, one controller, keyboard support with 1 mapping per keyboard key, text-only, and using a different theme.

 Control Mapper